timileyin42/Wise_Wheel_App/README.md

 - **Two-Factor Authentication:** Verify your identity using Twilio Authy.
 - **View Bookings:** Check your bookings and manage them using the integrated Google Calendar.

+## Personal Story

+My enthusiasm for crafting web applications centered around the needs of users originated from a deeply personal encounter.
+Prior to joining ALX, I was, and still a student actively participating in numerous extracurricular activities.
+My social life often found me venturing out frequently, navigating the bustling streets of Lagos, a metropolis known for its public transport challenges.
+Each outing presented its own set of transportation hurdles—long waits at bus stops, unreliable ride-sharing services, and the inconvenience of reaching destinations efficiently.
+These experiences highlighted the need for innovative solutions to bridge the gap between the difficulties of public transit and the convenience of personal travel.
+This realization sparked my determination to leverage technology to address these issues, leading me to pursue a career in web development.

 # AUTHORS
 Akanmu Ibrahim Timileyin | akanmuibro@gmail.com